 In the event that the examiners find evidence during the preliminary assessment of the thesis submitted for examination of a breach of the University regulations on academic malpractice, the viva voce examination should be postponed and the examiners should report their findings to the Deputy Head of Student Registry.
 In the event that the examiners find evidence during the viva voce examination of a breach of the University regulations on academic malpractice, the examiners should not make an award but should instead report on their findings to the Deputy Head of the Student Registry.
 Such a report should set out the evidence that academic malpractice has taken place and should normally include a recommendation for outright failure with no opportunity for resubmission or re-examination.
-MARP contains the full regulations and procedures on academic malpractice in research degree submissions in the Academic Malpractice Regulations and Procedures.
+Full regulations and procedures on academic malpractice can be found in the Academic Malpractice Regulations and Procedures section of MARP.